Has anyone ever recommended you try a low calorie diet?

 Even the most conscientious, knowledgeable people get fooled by this myth.
 The amount of calories that are actually in a food can fluctuate wildly from what is listed on the label.
 At the most, calorie counts are only a good guess at what the food actually contains.

 Restaurants are even more guilty, as they’re notoriously inaccurate when it comes to calorie counts.
 Therefore, it’s much better to cook for yourself at home.
 Your calorie counts still won’t be completely accurate, but you’ll know every ingredient in your meal and have a lot more control over what you’re consuming.
 It will also save you a lot of money over time.
+Focus on your paleo shopping hacks.
 Who doesn’t like more money?

 Myth #4: It matters when you eat calories, and you should never eat at night.